Hallelujah78/crossword-app/NOTES.md

           - note: initializeGrid does nothing with the clues array and state is not set, so it does nothing?
           - ~~remove createClues call~~ DONE
       - it returns the newGrid
-- after the first render, a useEffect calls `initializeApp(gridState, setClueList, setGridState)` which does the following:
+- after the first render, a useEffect calls `createCluesFromGrid(gridState, setClueList, setGridState)` which does the following:
   - it makes a deep copy of the gridState React state variable
   - it calls setClueNumbers
     - this has already been called in initializeGrid
     - this is probably not doing anything and is duplicaton
       - we built the app iteratively, so at some point these duplicate calls may have made sense
-    - ~~remove setClueNumbers call from initializeApp~~ DONE
+    - ~~remove setClueNumbers call from createCluesFromGrid~~ DONE
   - it calls createClues(grid) which returns an array of Clue objects
   - it calls getAcrossClues and getDownClues, which gets a ref to clues with a direction prop set to across and down respectively
   - it uses these down and across clue vars to set the intersection prop on each clue by calling setCluesThatIntersect